IMAGE

 From: Wuthering Heights by Emily Bronte

-An ill-fated, consuming love begun in innocent childhood friendship, a tortured Byronic hero and the love who haunts him all his life: Byronic scholar Atara Stein described the love between Catherine Earnshaw and Heathcliff as being "larger than life; their love cannot endure in a real world where... social considerations of necessity must preempt romantic love."
-Such could easily be said of Anakin and Padmé.
-In both cases, social considerations obstruct their happiness together, the consequences of their struggle drastically impacting all around them.
-Both heroines die halfway through the narrative (incidentally, just after giving birth), though in each case her spirit remains very present throughout the remainder of the tale, especially through the impact of her loss on the hero.
-Repeated allusions are made throughout Wuthering Heights to Heathcliff and Catherine believing they are not two separate individuals so much as two halves of the same being; several scenes in Revenge of the Sith and its novel strongly hint at a similar symbiotic connection between Anakin and Padmé.
+An ill-fated, consuming love begun in childhood friendship; a tortured hero and the love who haunts him all his life: Byronic scholar Atara Stein described Catherine and Heathcliff as "larger than life; their love cannot endure in a real world where... social considerations of necessity must preempt romantic love."
+Such could also be said of Anakin and Padmé.
+In both stories, social considerations block their happiness together, the impacts of their struggle felt all around them.
+Both heroines die halfway through the main tale, just after childbirth - though in each case her loss is felt through the remainder of the tale, especially through the impact on her love.
+Repeated allusions are made in the text to Heathcliff and Catherine believing they are two halves of one being; several scenes in Revenge of the Sith imply a similar connection between Anakin and Padmé.

-We know the outcome of the Heathcliff/Catherine tale before we see it: when Wuthering Heights first introduces Heathcliff, he is an extremely bitter and vicious man with no close personal relationships.
-He is consumed with vengeance towards those who kept him and Catherine apart, and is tormented by the memory of her, whose lonely ghost is said to haunt the moors around Wuthering Heights.
+As with Anakin and Padmé, we know the outcome of the Heathcliff/Catherine tale before we see it: when Wuthering Heights first introduces Heathcliff, he is an extremely bitter and vicious man with no close personal relationships.
+He is consumed with vengeance towards those who kept him and Catherine apart, and is tormented by the memory of her; her lonely ghost is said to haunt the moors around the Wuthering Heights estate.
 Through flashback we are shown the evolution of their story.
 They meet as children, when Catherine's father brings the ragamuffin orphan Heathcliff to be raised as foster sibling to his own children.
 Catherine's brother resents Heathcliff from the beginning and mercilessly torments and abuses him, fueling a lifelong mutual animosity and much of Heathcliff's later bitterness.
 However, Heathcliff and Catherine become inseparable, spending seemingly every moment together.
 As they mature towards adulthood, this friendship evolves into an even deeper, more consuming love.
 Her brother becomes Master of Wuthering Heights and and demotes Heathcliff to lowly servant and forbids contact with Catherine, but the two often sneak off to play on the moors together anyway, even occasionally tormenting the spoiled children of their neighbors, the Lintons.
 During one of these instances Catherine is injured and forced to stay with the Lintons for several weeks, where a desire to be more proper and socially prominent is instilled in her.
-Catherine's wish for status creates intense friction between her and Heathcliff - whose friendship she still desires as well.
+Catherine's wish for status creates intense friction between her and Heathcliff - whose friendship she still desires.

 Though they love each other, Catherine believes it impossible for her and Heathcliff to marry, and that he must not know how she feels about him.
 Heathcliff, having been cast so low by her brother, is well below her social station and they would live in impoverished misery for the rest of their days.
 Heathcliff overhears this declaration and angrily leaves Wuthering Heights, not hearing the rest of Catherine's words: that she and Heathcliff are soulmates, that their souls are made of the same thing (a sentiment that Heathcliff later unwittingly echoes).
 Catherine spends hours out in the rain calling fruitlessly for Heathcliff's return, and catches ill.
 Edgar Linton, her childhood suitor and whom Heathcliff has long despised, nurses her back to health and eventually marries her.